 respective idealized alpha decay patterns.
 In a few instances the match

+is very good.
 Compare, for example, the idealized U halo ring pattern in Fig. 1a

 with the well developed U halos in biotite (Fig. 1f) and fluorite (Fig. 1h,h');